Duration & study mode

 Applicants who do not meet the minimum English language requirements have the option to study one of our preparatory and pre-sessional English courses.
 The UWS courses available are:

 MSc International Marketing is designed to produce critically informed, operationally capable practitioners through a flexible, student-centred delivery model.
-The proposed postgraduate degree will have a strong focus upon the practical requirements currently expected for marketing graduates, underpinned by relevant academic theory.
+The MSc will have a strong focus upon the practical requirements currently expected for marketing graduates, underpinned by relevant academic theory.
+In addition, assessments, based on live case studies, will provide you with insights into the issues facing companies.

-The suite of modules contain a blend of general and specialist marketing modules and management modules with emphasis on international themes, and also related specialist modules such as:
+The suite of modules contain a blend of general and specialist marketing modules and management modules with emphasis on international themes.

-Students, upon completion of the course, will have attained a Masters-level qualification and may pursue additional Post-Graduate study or doctoral level both within the University and at other Higher Education Institutes.
-These may be either on a full time, part time or post experience basis.
+Upon completion of the course, you will have attained a Masters-level qualification and may wish to pursue doctoral research both within the University or at other Higher Education Institutes.

 Teaching and learning is a combination of: